Pilot Pirx: Adaptations and other appearances

 A television mini-series, Pirx kalandjai (The Adventures of Pirx), was released in Hungary in 1973.

 There is a 1979 film Pilot Pirx's Inquest (Test pilota Pirxa) based on the story Inquest, a Polish-Soviet (Estonia and Ukraine) collaboration.

 In the short story "Appendix Solariana" (2014) by Wiktor Żwikiewicz, Commander Pirx visits the Station by Solaris, possibly as another creation of the ocean-planet.

 Commemoration

 The July 2008 issue 107 of 3D World magazine features the 3D rendering of Commander Pirx by Anders Lejczak, both on the magazine cover and pages 2–3.

 In 2009 an exoplanet was discovered and named after Pirx.

 When NASA was fishing for naming ideas for features on Pluto and its moons mapped with the help of New Horizons, the name "Pirx" for a crater on Charon received an overwhelming support among Russian voters and the name was approved in 2018.

+On July 7, 2026, the Polish Ministry of Defense announced that the first of their MikroGLOB Earth observation satellites developed by Creotech was launched on the SpaceX Transporter-17 mission with the name PIRX-1 in honor of the character.